entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - Also termed 'preopercular sensory line on postmarginal plate'.
 Few Middle and Late Devonian taxa bear the sensory line on postmarginal plate.

-> - Refer to the explanation of Character 81.
+> - Xian: Refer to the explanation of Character 81.
+> - zhu: The presence of the postmarginal canal doesn't definitely indicate the presence of the postmarginal plate.

 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is 0.